Key considerations and challenges of Intelligent Automation

 Cultural and organisational change

-RPA is as much a cultural change as it is a technological one.
-Business users, especially end users who will be working with bots, need to be comfortable and accepting that bots are here to make their lives easier and not replace their jobs.
-Speak with your staff regularly, provide any technical training needed, and reinforce the benefits of automation to the people who will be using it every day.
-You can read more advice in our guide to how automation affects company culture.
+Adopting AI is as much a cultural change as it is a technological one.
+Business users, especially the end-users who will be working alongside intelligent systems, need to be comfortable and accepting that these tools are here to empower them, not replace their jobs.

 Balance expectation and enthusiasm with realistic ROI